jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

  ]
  ```

-The first "X" represents 0 on the board, etc.
+The first "X" represents 0 on the board, the blank after it represents 1 on the board, etc.

-Each of the two arrays above represent the same board, except one has the actual tokens on the board ("X" or "O"), while the other has their representative indexes corresponding to the board's cells array (0-8).
-This means each of the two arrays (#win_indexes and WIN_COMBINATIONS) can refer to each other and find out information about the board.
+To reiterate, both of the two arrays above represent the same board, except one has the actual tokens on the board ("X", "O" or blank), while the other has their representative indexes corresponding to the board's cells array (0-8).
+Because of this one to one relationship, other methods can refer to each of the two arrays (#win_indexes and WIN_COMBINATIONS) and find out information about the board.

-In the particular above case, a win is imminent in the top row of the board, where a middle 'X' (or index 1 of the board's cells array) is needed to win.
+In the particular above case, a win is imminent in the top row of the board, where an 'X' is needed in the top-middle (or index 1 of the board's cells array) to win.

-For the A.I. program to determine whether or not it's almost won, it needs to be aware of it's identity, as well as that of it's opponent's.
+For the A.I. to determine whether or not it's almost won, it needs to be aware of it's identity, as well as that of it's opponent's.
 An instance variable, called @token, representing either an "X" or "O", as well as a getter method to reveal this data, is necessary.
-Once that's in place, the A.I. can simply check each turn whether or not it's almost won by iterating through the win_indexes array and *detecting* whether one of those indexes matches an *almost* winning condition (e.g. XX-, -XX, or X-X) for it's own token.
+Once that's in place, the A.I. can simply check each turn whether or not it, or it's opponent, has almost won, via a method called #almost_won.
+The method iterates through the #win_indexes array (which has the board's state (X's or O's) for each of the cells in the potential win combinations) and detects whether one of those indexes matches an *almost* winning condition (e.g. X X -, - X X, or X - X).

 ```
 def almost_won